 - Entries must be translations from Arabic into English.

 - Entries must have been published between April 2020 and March 2021.

-- The deadline for both entries and publication for the 2021 Prize is 31 March 2018.
+- The deadline for both entries and publication for the 2021 Prize is 31 March 2021.

 - Full Terms and Conditions will be listed at the start of the entry form.